opencog/atomspace/Design-Notes.md

 * The short-medium term issue of making pipelines defacto easier to write, over the coming months.
 Ideally using some descriptive framework having some OK properties.
-* The long-term goal os self-assembly and recursive algorithmic self-design.
+* The long-term goal of self-assembly and recursive algorithmic self-design.

 Pipeline Assembly